AlepilDev00/Mysterious-Organism/README.md

 [Click here for my version!](https://github.com/AlepilDev00/Mysterious-Organism/blob/main/main.js)

-NOTE : I stored the function calls and object destructuring in comments to avoid excessive console logs during testing.
-You can uncomment them and add console logs as needed to see the results.
+NOTE : I stored the function calls and object destructuring to avoid complex console logs during testing.
 I left some console logs active for key function outputs and to show what I have tested.

 Feel free to comment and give me advice to correct my mistakes and continue to improve.
 Thanks a lot in advance.